open-sauced/maintainer-intro-course/effective-communication.md

 - **Timeline**

   You can let your contributors know how long they can expect you to review a pull request or to answer their questions.
 Inform them if you, for example, won't be available on weekends or after working hours.

+- **Boundaries**

+  As your project grows and gains popularity, it will attract more contributors.
+Creating and setting clear boundaries becomes essential to prevent you from getting burned out quickly and balance your life.

+  - **Take a Break**

+    You need to know that it's okay to take time off, step away from your project, and take care of yourself.
+You can inform your contributors that you will review their pull requests after you return.
+Here is an example of what you can say:

+    > "Hey {username}, thank you for your PR.
+I will take two weeks off starting tomorrow and review this upon my return.
+You may ask about the status of your PR if I haven't responded to it in the next three weeks."

+    When pull requests come during your days off, you can apologize and thank them for their patience after you return.
+Consider to say something like this:

+    > "Hey {username}, I apologize for the late response, as I just got back from my days off.
+Thank you for taking on this!
+I need time to review it and will get back to you soon.
+I appreciate your patience."

+  - **No Private Message**

+    Another boundary you can set is for contributors not to send you private messages on chat service apps like Discord or social media.

+    The culture of open source is open communication and transparency.
+It is best to keep all contributors in the loop by communicating anything related to the project in the open so everyone knows what's happening and what to expect.
+It will also give you the necessary privacy, separating your project from your personal life.